datahq/dataflows/PROCESSORS.md

 Relevant only when _not_ loading data from a datapackage:
 - `force_strings` - Don't infer data types, assume everything is a string.
 - `validate` - Attempt to cast data to the inferred data-types.
 - `strip` - Should string values be stripped from whitespace characters surrounding them.
+- `limit_rows` - If provided, will limit the number of rows fetched from the source.
+Takes an integer value which specifies how many rows of the source to stream.

 #### printer
 Just prints whatever it sees.
 Good for debugging.